-The Phoenix Scholar has just published its second issue.
-The second issue brings you over 20 articles about current research, scholarship, events, and interviews at the University of Phoenix, written by our leading scholars.
+The Phoenix Scholar has just published its third issue.
+The third issue brings you articles about current research, scholarship, events, and interviews at the University of Phoenix, written by our leading scholars.
 Click on news title to download your copy and read more.

 The Phoenix Scholar Summer 2018 edition is the third quarterly installment since its inception and the theme coincides with this year’s one millionth University of Phoenix graduate achievement.
 From its inception of the founders’ revolutionary ideas to offer quality alternative college classes and the new flexibility of the non-traditional classroom are recounted.

 Congratulations to Dr. Leslie Miller and Sara Pemble on their successful paper presentation and panel discussion at the Society for Industrial and Organizational Psychology (SIOP) convention in Chicago, Illinois.
 The presentation team included I-O psychology, HR, and public relations professionals.
 Further, two Department Chiefs from the Clearwater (FL) Fire & Rescue participated on the panel.